 Based on “REGULATION (EU) 2015/2447: COMMISSION IMPLEMENTING REGULATION (EU) 2015/2447 of 24 November 2015 laying down detailed rules for implementing certain provisions of Regulation (EU) No 952/2013 of the European Parliament and of the Council laying down the Union Customs Code Code)” – in the following Regulation EU 2015/2447.

 With the REX system the European Union (EU) allows Mongolian companies to issue their own statements on origin (SOO) when they export goods to an EU member state.
+Take note that at the same time the Certificate of Origin (Form A) can no longer be used for exports to the EU and cannot be issued by the MNCCI.
 With such a SOO goods which belong to the category of eligible products are then exempted from customs duty at the point of import to the EU member country.
 To utilize this privilege certain conditions regarding the status of the company in the REX system as well as the issuing of the SOO must be fulfilled.
 These conditions are contained in Regulation EU 2015/2447 and are explained in this brief instruction.

 Condition 1: The company is registered in the REX system